The

 fragile blue-light to brownish-purple stems that breaks off easily.

-Flowers are a pale to deep yellow and the stigma can be from almost
+Flowers are a pale to deep yellow and the stigma can go from almost

-white, pink to deep red.
+white, to pink or to deep red.
 The flowers are produced from the apex of new

-Cultivation: Pterocacti are easy to grow, providing they are kept
+Cultivation: Pterocacti are easy to grow, provided they are kept

 cold, but dry during autumn and winter.
 It is essential to give